 Where personal information exists in a file, restrictions will be applied on a file by file basis from the last dated item in each file to the first day of the year following the year that the restrictions are lifted (i.e. a file which has on its latest item a date of April 20, 1957 will be open January 1, 2033 and not April 20, 2032).

 Permission to examine the records and, where necessary, to photocopy them, must be in written form from the General Secretary.

 In cases where an individual has obtained permission to examine records the General Synod Archivist will vet correspondence files to ensure that the personal information is protected.

 Certain holdings of the General Synod Archives are subject to access restrictions:

 In accordance with the General Synod Policy on access to Parish Registers, full access to information contained in the parish registers will be granted 100 years after the event described in the records including baptism, confirmation marriage and death.
 Individuals who are the subject of the record or their legal representative who have written authorization may be granted access to their specific records at any time.

 Researchers may take notes based on the information in the registers

-Researchers wishing to receive a copy of an entry from a church register will be given a verbatim transcript of the record, according to the established procedure of the Provincial Archives of Alberta.
+Researchers wishing to receive a copy of an entry from a church register will be required to fill out a Parish Register Inquiry form and will only be given a copy of the requested record and/or a verbatim transcript of the record, according to the established procedure of the General Synod Archives.

-Research projects involving more extensive use of the church registers would be considered upon signing of a research agreement See Schedule D that protects the privacy of the individuals in the records.
+Research projects involving more extensive use of the church registers would be considered upon signing of a research agreement that protects the privacy of the individuals in the records.